Memer121/SegNet-MHP-Camera/readme.md

 9. Now right-click the SDP file and select `Open with VCL Player`

 10. If everything works, you should get a live video on your screen, showing everything normally and should only highlight humans in the frame.
-`NOTE: It may take a few minutes to load and they might be some lag`
+`NOTE: It may take a few minutes to load and they might be some lag.
+Also, if you are a windows user, see the video linked as to how to run SegNet on live video.'